OctopusDeploy/blog/blog/2023-12/tis-week-before-xmas/index.md

 - [We are Octopus](https://octopus.com/company) - about us and the company's timeline
 - [Octopus customer stories](https://octopus.com/company/customers) - read about how we made the lives of software teams much easier
-- [Octopus Partners](https://octopus.com/partners) - read about our partners that help organizations with DevOps solutions, and apply to become one
+- [Octopus Partners](https://octopus.com/partners) - read about our partners helping with DevOps solutions, and apply to become one

 ## 2023 in stats

 > Like many in tech, we love some good stats,<br>
 So we hit up our experts whose data we track.<br>
 From all of the areas of which we hold dear,<br>
-Here are some factoids from another great year.<br>
+Here are some stats from another great year.<br>

 To finish, here are some fun stats about Octopus's year (at the time of writing):